Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/testing.rst

 Application installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-All the application files are available on a GitHub repository that can be downloaded at the URL `<https://github.com/Terradue/BEAM-Arithm-tutorial/archive/master.zip>`_.
+All the application files are available on a GitHub repository `https://github.com/Terradue/dcs-beam-algalbloom`_.

 The archive content is extracted to /application: